Lastbilshjulet/movieWebsite/README.md

 ## Scripts

-The three scripts in python each have a purpose.
+The three scripts in python each have a purpose, but to go through them all you need to do is run imdbScrape.py since it uses the other two.

-  1. The first one scrapes information from IMDB's website.
-(This'll break soon since they are updating their website.)
+  1. The first one scrapes information from IMDB's website. (~~This'll break soon since they are updating their website.~~)  - UPDATED

   2. The second one uploads this information to the database.